Last updated on September 23rd, 2024 at 08:14 am

-Contrary to individualism, collectivism emphasises the well-being of the community rather than personal freedom or achievements in a collectivist culture.
+Contrary to individualism, collectivism emphasizes the well-being of the community rather than personal freedom or achievements in a collectivist culture.

 Collectivism and collectivist culture promote the idea that individuals are interconnected and that society should work together to ensure equality and fairness for all its members.